shlevy/rfcs/rfcs/0028-nix-release-model.md

 The proposed process contains a number of interrelated components.
 I've numbered them for ease of reference and discussion, not to indicate any meaningful ordering.
 Any aspect of this can be suspended at the security team's discretion when handling a vulnerability.
-Items marked with a * need technical work to implement, which needn't delay the rest of the process.

-1. Keep `master` as close to release readiness as possible.
-This includes testing, documentation, changelog entries, etc. being ready *before* merge.
-2. \*Use code review and automated checks, enforced through branch protection, to ensure point 1 (and generally improve quality and increase knowledge spread).
+1. Before merging to `master`, require testing, documentation, changelog entries, removal of WIP markers, etc. to keep `master` somewhat stable, maintain bisectability, and shorten the release preparation process.
-3. Follow semver.
+2. Follow semver.
 In light of 1, this includes ensuring any necessary semver bumps happen before a relevant change is merged.
-4. Any community member may request a new release by opening an issue on GitHub.
+Currently, the interface covered by the versioning guarantees is limited to the documented command line interface, the documented expression language semantics, and the nix-daemon protocol.
-5. If any Nix core team member thinks the release is warranted, they can assign themselves the ticket and assume release manager responsibilities for the release, barring another team member's explained disagreement with the timing.
-Core team members are trusted to use their best judgment in this decision, balancing both the needs of the community at large and the needs of developers working on Nix.
-In particular, if an especially major change has landed recently or is nearing readiness, the release manager should either branch off before the relevant change or be prepared to do extra stabilization work.
+3. The Nix core team shall decide when a new release is warranted, through its normal decision procedures.
+That decision will also include designating a release manager for the release.
+The specific conditions for a release being warranted are intentionally out of scope of this RFC, but it is expected that the core team will balance both the needs of the community at large and the needs of developers working on Nix.
+In particular, if an especially major change has landed recently or is nearing readiness, the core team should either mark the release point as being before the relevant change or expect more stabilization work than normal.
-6. If no core team member is available to do the release work but the team agrees (through its normal decision procedures) that a release is warranted, a volunteer from the community can serve as release manager.
-7. Under normal circumstances, there will be at least one mainline release between each `NixOS` stable release.
-An explicit decision *not* to release should be made by the core team if a stable release is approaching and no new release has been made.
-8. The release manager will branch off a `#-stabilization` branch (e.g. `2.0.1-stabilization`) in advance of any release.
+4. The release manager will branch off a `#-maintenance` branch (e.g. `2.1-maintenance`) in advance of any mainline release.
-9. Changes aimed at getting the release ready (fixing bugs, improving docs, etc.) should target the `#-stabilization` branch and then be merged forward into `master`.
-No commit should exist on the `#-stabilization` branch without very soon thereafter being merged into `master` except under rare circumstances.
-This implies that especially large changes ready around a release should either be included before stabilization branch-off (with extra time to stabilize the new feature) or should, if possible, wait to be merged to `master` until after the release.
+5. Changes aimed at getting the release ready (fixing bugs, improving docs, etc.) should target the `#-maintenance` branch and then be merged forward into `master`.
+No commit should exist on the `#-maintenance` branch during the stabilization phase without very soon thereafter being merged into `master` except under rare circumstances.
+This implies that especially large changes ready around a release should either be included before branch-off (with extra time to stabilize the new feature) or should, if possible, wait to be merged to `master` until after the release.
 Which path is taken should be a collaboration between the release manager and the developers of the change in question.
-10. New development unrelated to the new release can go directly into `master` in parallel with a release stabilization.
+6. New development unrelated to the new release can go directly into `master` in parallel with a release stabilization.
-11. During stabilization, the release manager should update `nixUnstable` to point to various commits of the `#-stabilization` branch, to easily enable wider testing and integration.
+7. During stabilization, the release manager should update `nixUnstable` to point to various commits of the `#-maintenance` branch, to easily enable wider testing and integration.
-12. When the release manager determines readiness, the relevant commit is announced to the community.
-Barring objections or last-minute fixes judged valid by the release manager (or core team), the commit is tagged and the branch receives no further commits.
+8. When the release manager determines readiness, the relevant commit is announced to the community.
+Barring objections or last-minute fixes judged valid by the release manager (or core team), the commit is tagged and the branch goes into the maintenance phase.
-    Normal development against `master` continues.
    Readiness is a judgment call, and should require increased scrutiny/validation for a release with more complex/major changes.
+9. So long as no new feature work has yet happened on `master`, `master` should be kept equal with the most recent `#-maintenance` branch (through fast-forwards, not cherry-picks).
+Once new feature work occurs, the semver minor (or major) versions are bumped and normal development continues against `master`.
+This allows us to maintain the "no patch release without a corresponding mainline release" invariant (see point 13 below) while still allowing patch releases to happen on the appropriate `#-maintenance` branch.
-13. Associated with each `NixOS` stable release is an associated `maintained` series of `Nix`, with the same support lifetime as the stable release.
+10. Associated with each `NixOS` stable release is an associated `maintained` series of `Nix`, with the same support lifetime as the stable release.
-14. If `master` has not yet diverged enough to warrant a minor semver bump relative to the latest release of a `maintained` series, a maintenance release can follow the normal stabilization workflow.
-15. If `master` has diverged too much, a `#-maintenance` branch (e.g.
-    `2.1-maintenance` can be created.
-16. Any important bugfix can be cherry-picked from `master` to a `#-maintenance` branch at any committer's discretion.
+11. Any important bugfix can be cherry-picked from `master` to a `#-maintenance` branch of a supported `maintained` series at any committer's discretion.
-17. In rare cases, if a change truly only makes sense on a `#-maintenance` branch (e.g. when we added support to `1.11` to be able to work with a `2.0` database schema) it can be targeted directly to the `#-maintenance` branch.
+12. In rare cases, if a change truly only makes sense on a `#-maintenance` branch (e.g. when we added support to `1.11` to be able to work with a `2.0` database schema) it can be targeted directly to the `#-maintenance` branch.
 This should be avoided if possible and subject to especially careful testing and review.
-18. A maintenance release can be tagged off of the `#-maintenance` branch at any time *after* there is a mainline release that contains all of the fixes included in the desired maintenance release, at the discretion of any Nix core team member.
+13. A maintenance release can be tagged off of the `#-maintenance` branch at any time *after* there is a mainline release that contains all of the fixes included in the desired maintenance release, at the discretion of the Nix core team.
-19. \*Automated testing, ideally applied to all mainline PRs, should ensure that all releases of all supported maintained series are able to successfully install master if a release were cut.
-This should include a number of definitions of "install", especially `NixOS` upgrades.

 # Drawbacks
 [drawbacks]: #drawbacks